songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 ```

 Among these deciders, there is a root decider, the `AllocationDeciders`, which
+contains the references of all other deciders.
+When making a decision, it will
-asks all other deciders to decide for the shard allocation.
-As you can see from
+ask those deciders to decide for the shard allocation, and then make a global
+decision based on the results.
+We will discuss more details in the following
+section.
+As for other deciders, you can see their purposes from
-the file name, they are for awareness key-value pairs (such as availability
+their filenames, such as for awareness key-value pairs (e.g. availability zone),
-zone), cluster rebalancing, concurrent relabalancing, disk threshold, and much
+cluster rebalancing, concurrent relabalancing, disk threshold, and much more.
-more.

 ## Making Decisions